tensorflow/tensorboard/tensorboard/plugins/histogram/http_api.md

       }
     }

-Note that runs without any histogram tags are included as keys with value the empty dictionary.
+Runs without any histogram tags are omitted from the result.

 ## `/data/plugin/histograms/histograms?run=foo&tag=bar`